Practice questions

 (c).

-You cannot write this equation with same base on both sides.
-So take log on both sides:
+You cannot write this equation with the same base on both sides, so take the log of both sides:

 $\log(2^{x+3})=\log(5^x)$